Hi-Angel/notes-backup/perf.md

 1. Give path to vmlinux file with `-k`
 2. Give path to "kallsyms" with `--kallsyms=`.
 This file that resides in `/proc/kallsyms` file.
 Note that if you access a system remotely, this file may seem empty, so you need to copy it first.
+3. Give path to where root is mounted with `--symfs=`.
+That said, for me when I used it, it broke working symbols, i.e. I started seeing offsets instead of names.
+Idk why, maybe a bug.

 ## Measure an app execution time